Swastika14-p/Swastika14-p/README.md

 ##  About Me

-I enjoy building real-world projects using web technologies and backend systems, and I’m increasingly exploring AI to understand how intelligent systems can be applied in practice.
+I build practical, real-world projects using web technologies and backend systems, with a growing interest in applying AI to solve everyday problems.
+I enjoy converting ideas into working applications and continuously improving how systems are designed and implemented.

-Along with coding, I like explaining technical ideas clearly and working in team-based hackathon environments where collaboration and creativity turn ideas into working products.
+Along with coding, I like explaining technical concepts clearly and collaborating in hackathon-style environments where teamwork and creativity turn ideas into functional products.

 My primary interest lies in backend logic and system functionality.
-While I continue improving my frontend design skills, I efficiently use existing UI templates and AI-assisted tools to adapt and customize interfaces, allowing me to focus on building reliable, working features.
+While I continue improving frontend design skills, I efficiently customize UI templates and use AI-assisted tools to adapt interfaces so I can focus more on building reliable, scalable features.

-I often come up with new project ideas and enjoy implementing them into practical applications.
+I enjoy brainstorming new project ideas and implementing them into practical, user-focused applications.

-Currently, I am preparing for **Summer Internship 2026** opportunities in software, product, and developer-focused roles where I can learn, contribute, and grow.
+**Currently preparing for Summer Internship 2026** in software, product, and developer-focused roles where I can learn, contribute, and grow.

 ---